Project Summary: Rehabilitation of the U.S.1/Roosevelt Expressway Wayne Junction Viaduct and other improvements

 The northbound U.S. 1/Roosevelt Expressway off-ramp to Broad Street will remain open during viaduct reconstruction.

 With construction activities limited to the viaduct, those living or working near the viaduct should experience minimal disruption.
 However, construction of this kind can be noisy at times.

-The contractor will park vehicles, construction equipment and construction materials on PennDOT right-of-way under the bridge.
+The contractor will park vehicles, construction equipment, and construction materials on the PennDOT right-of-way under the bridge.

 Because the viaduct’s existing paint coatings contain lead, PennDOT is taking measures to ensure that the work will not harm the public, the environment, or construction personnel.
 Paint removal operations will be performed in a contained area that captures all dust and debris, which is then removed by use of a powerful vacuum system and disposed of.

 All repainting activities, as well as all other project operations, will be independently monitored to ensure that all environmental procedures — especially with respect to air and noise quality — are strictly followed throughout the course of the project.